terna/SLAPP3/6 objectSwarmObserverAgents_AESOP_turtleLib_NetworkX/oligopoly/runningSpecificCases.md

 matplotlib 3.0.2
 pandas 0.23.1

-In case of Python errors, try to go back to these versions.
-E.g., using pip in the form
+In case of Python errors, try to go back to these versions, using pip in the form

 pip uninstall specificLib && pip install specificLib==versionNumber (or pip -> pip3)